ChromeGG/cel-js/readme.md

 # cel-js

+> [!NOTE]
+> There is also [a great implementation of cel-js](https://github.com/marcbachmann) made by @marcbachmann.
+It has full syntax support and better performance.
+You may consider it too 🙂

 `cel-js` is a powerful and efficient parser and evaluator for Google's [Common Expression Language](https://github.com/google/cel-spec) (CEL), built on the robust foundation of the [Chevrotain](https://chevrotain.io/docs/) parsing library.
 This library aims to provide a seamless and easy-to-use interface for working with CEL in JavaScript environments.

 ## Live Demo 🚀